pondermatic/kb-support/readme.txt

 	* Define your target response and resolution times
 	* The ticket edit screen will display the status of the SLA for each newly created ticket.
 Green is good, amber if SLA is nearing expiry, red if expired

+**Bug Fixes**

+* Corrected descriptions for email headers in settings

 **Tweaks**

 * Make sure `$current_meta` array exists to avoid potential PHP notices
 * Remove all SLA related meta keys from DB as SLA's were not tracked until this version
 * Log the current KBS version number at the time each ticket was logged
 * Ensure that the last modified date is updated for a ticket when a reply or note is added
+* Add log entries when notes are added to tickets
+* When a ticket is deleted, make sure to delete all associated replies and log entries from the `posts` and `postmeta` database tables

 = 0.9.5 =